graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Completing existing pending results.
 - Contributing data for the next payload.
-- Containing additional Incremental Digests.
+- Containing additional futures.

-When encountering additional Incremental Digests, {ProcessCompletedFutures()}
+When encountering completed futures, {ProcessCompletedFutures()} calls itself recursively on any futures for existing Deferred Fragments.

-calls itself recursively, processing the new Incremental Digests and checking for any completed futures, as long as the new Incremental Digests do not contain any new pending results.
-If they do, first a new payload is yielded, notifying the client that new pending results have been encountered.
+ProcessCompletedFutures(maybeCompletedFutures, originalDeferStates, pending,

-ProcessCompletedFutures(maybeCompletedFutures, originalDeferStates, updates,
+updates, futures, remainingFutures, pendingFutures):

-pending, incrementalDigests, remainingFutures, pendingFutures):
+- If {pending} is not provided, initialize it to the empty set.

-- If {updates}, {pending}, {incrementalDigests}, {remainingFutures}, or {pendingFutures} are not provided, initialize them to empty lists.
+- If {updates}, {futures}, {remainingFutures}, or {pendingFutures} are not provided, initialize them to empty lists.
 - Let {completedFutures} be a list containing all completed futures from {maybeCompletedFutures}; append the remaining futures to {remainingFutures}.
 - Let {deferStates} be {originalDeferStates}.
-- Initialize {supplementalIncrementalDigests} to an empty list.
+- Initialize {supplementalFutures} to an empty list.
 - For each {completedFuture} in {completedFutures}:
   - Let {result} be the result of {completedFuture}.
   - If {result} represents completion of Stream Items:
-    - Let {update} and {resultIncrementalDigests} be the result of calling {GetUpdatesForStreamItems(result)}.
+    - Let {update} and {resultFutures} be the result of calling {GetUpdatesForStreamItems(result)}.
     - Let {remainingPendingFutures} be {pendingFutures}.
   - Otherwise:
-    - Let {deferStates}, {update}, {resultPending}, and {resultIncrementalDigests} be the result of calling {GetUpdatesForDeferredResult(deferStates, result)}.
+    - Let {deferStates}, {update}, {resultPending}, and {resultFutures} be the result of calling {GetUpdatesForDeferredResult(deferStates, result)}.
     - Append all items in {resultPending} to {pending}.
     - Initialize {remainingPendingFutures} to empty lists.
     - For each {future} in {pendingFutures}: